 the problems of poverty, hunger, and inequality?
 To some, it sounds

 impossible.
 But Nobel Peace Prize winner Muhammad Yunus is doing

 exactly that.
 As founder of Grameen Bank, Yunus pioneered

 microcredit, the innovative banking program that provides poor

-people––mainly women––with small loans they use to launch businesses
+people––mainly women––with medium loans they use to launch businesses

 and lift their families out of poverty.
 In the past thirty years,